forseti-security/terraform-google-forseti/examples/migrate_forseti/tutorial.md

   filePath="terraform-google-forseti/examples/migrate_forseti/main.tf"
   regex="SHARED_VPC_PROJECT_ID">network_project</walkthrough-editor-select-regex>
 to match the project in which your shared VPC exists.

+### Update Region
+By default, Forseti deploys into us-central1.
+If you deployed Forseti in a different region, you will need to update the cloudsql_region, server_region, and client_region input variables.

+On line 62, update the <walkthrough-editor-select-regex filePath="terraform-google-forseti/examples/migrate_forseti/main.tf" regex="us-central1">cloudsql_region</walkthrough-editor-select-regex>
+to match the region where CloudSQL is deployed.

+On line 63, update the <walkthrough-editor-select-line filePath="terraform-google-forseti/examples/migrate_forseti/main.tf" startLine=63
+  endLine=63
+  startCharacterOffset=21
+  endCharacterOffset=33>server_region</walkthrough-editor-select-line>
+to match the region where the Forseti Server VM is deployed.

+On line 64, update the <walkthrough-editor-select-line filePath="terraform-google-forseti/examples/migrate_forseti/main.tf" startLine=64
+  endLine=64
+  startCharacterOffset=21
+  endCharacterOffset=33>client_region</walkthrough-editor-select-line>
+to match the region where the Forseti Client VM is deployed.

 ## Add Input Variables for Custom Configurations
 Starting with Forseti Security 2.23, Terraform will manage your server configuration file for you.
 Configuration options will now be input variables that are defined in the Terraform module.
 This will ensure upgrading Forseti will be as easy as possible going forward.